Kielbasa Recipe – How to Make Smoked Kielbasa

 Day 1 – Prep and Stuffing

-• Soak kielbasa casings in cold water for 30 minutes to 1 hour.
+• Soak the kielbasa casings in cold water for 30 minutes to 1 hour to soften them before stuffing.

-• Mix by hand until combined.
-Then transfer to a stand mixer with a paddle attachment and mix for 5 minutes.
+• Mix the meat thoroughly by hand until combined, then transfer it to a stand mixer fitted with a paddle attachment and mix for about 5 minutes, working in batches if necessary and combining everything evenly at the end.

-• Place stuffed kielbasa on cooling racks set over trays.
+• Tie the ends tightly with cooking twine, leaving extra string for hanging, then place the stuffed kielbasa on cooling racks set over trays.

 Day 2 – Smoking the Kielbasa